MrRobinOfficial/Guide-UnrealEngine/sections/architecture.md

 </details>

-You can watch a video from [underscore about Unreal Engine Architecture](https://www.youtube.com/watch?v=QcXHEsR0xHI).
+For more information about Unreal's Architecture.
+Then I highly recommend, you can watch [underscore about Unreal Engine Architecture](https://www.youtube.com/watch?v=QcXHEsR0xHI) video.

 You can also watch a video discussion about [Multiplayer Framework of Unreal Engine from Kekdot](https://www.youtube.com/watch?v=Hsr6mbNKBLU).

 > [!NOTE]
 > This architecture is based on a multiplayer game setup.
-However, if you are making a singleplayer game, then you can ignore some of the main classes.
+However, if you are making a singleplayer game, then you can ignore some of classes.
+Mainly `APlayerState` and `AGameState` (as well as their base classes).

-You can also watch [The Unreal Engine Game Framework: From int main() to BeginPlay by Alex Forsythe](https://www.youtube.com/watch?v=IaU2Hue-ApI), which he talks about Unreal Engine's architecture and how Unreal starts your game/editor.
+You can also watch [The Unreal Engine Game Framework: From int main() to BeginPlay by Alex Forsythe](https://www.youtube.com/watch?v=IaU2Hue-ApI), which he talks how Unreal starts your game/editor from the source code.
+And how these classes work with each other.